 ray_addresskeyword argument to the

-from ray.experimental.multiprocessing import Pool # Starts a new local Ray cluster. pool = Pool() # Connects to a running Ray cluster, with the current node as the head node. # Alternatively, set the environment variable RAY_ADDRESS="auto". pool = Pool(ray_address="auto") # Connects to a running Ray cluster, with a remote node as the head node. # Alternatively, set the environment variable RAY_ADDRESS="<ip_address>:<port>". pool = Pool(ray_address="<ip_address>:<port>")
+from ray.util.multiprocessing import Pool # Starts a new local Ray cluster. pool = Pool() # Connects to a running Ray cluster, with the current node as the head node. # Alternatively, set the environment variable RAY_ADDRESS="auto". pool = Pool(ray_address="auto") # Connects to a running Ray cluster, with a remote node as the head node. # Alternatively, set the environment variable RAY_ADDRESS="<ip_address>:<port>". pool = Pool(ray_address="<ip_address>:<port>")

 You can also start Ray manually by calling